Certified Business Quote Requirements

 Checking a Vendor’s Certified Status

-If you have a vendor in mind and you want to check if they are a registered micro business, you can go to the eVA Homepage and scroll to the bottom to the eVA Vendor List under Tools.
+If you have a vendor in mind and you want to check if they are a registered micro business, log into eVA then hover over the Supplier menu and select Browse Suppliers.
 Search for the vendor name you are looking for using the keyword search box.

 DSBSD-certified micro businesses will be easy to identify in eVA because they will have a designation in one or more of the following columns in the eVA Vendor List: Micro, Small, Minority-Owned, or Woman-Owned.
-What you are looking for is that the vendor has an “O” for Micro Business designation.
+What you are looking for is that the vendor has a Micro Business designation.

 If the vendor you are looking for is not certified-micro, you will need to find one who is prior to making your purchase.